-For example, a friendly and helpful receptionist can be a great brand ambassador or on the flip site be an unknown cause of lost business and bad PR (public relations).
+- A friendly and helpful receptionist can be a great brand ambassador or on the flip site be an unknown cause of lost business and bad PR (public relations).

+3. Your website is not professional.
 Of course, the worst case is no website at all – that is plain silly in this digital age.
 Prospects typically will “check you out” by going to your website.
 Make sure it includes:

 - Great design and navigation.
 It will be a big negative if your site looks old, has bad design, low quality photography or poor navigation.
 Ensure your about page is not some corporate mumble jumble – make it personal.